What Does It Mean If You Dream About Someone? Here Are A Few Popular Theories

 So, no need to fret too much about whatever weird sex dream you may have had.

 Rather than freaking out entirely (or, god forbid, texting your ex), think about what you may have encountered earlier in the day that reminded you of them.
+Cole also recommends keeping a dream journal as a way to track recurring themes in your dreams.
 Think about what feeling, space, idea, etc. that person represents to you.
 Or you could just think about spending your life with Michael B. Jordan.